longkun158/Data-Taxi-Operation/README.md

 - Exploratory data analysis was performed on the data set.
 Data cleaning, plots, chi-square test, ANOVA test, Tukey's HSD test, and Dunn's post hoc were used for the analysis

 ### Results:
-- Result of finding is presented as a ptx file included in the repository.
+- Result of the finding is presented as a PowerPoint file included in the repository.

 ## Column names: